Course Summary

 Duration

-Students are required to attend and engage with ALL teaching sessions and clinical placement hours associated with the programme.
+Students are required to attend and engage with ALL face to face teaching sessions and clinical placement hours associated with the programme.
 Students MUST demonstrate that placement activity is carried out and attendance meets requirements specified in the Prescribing Practice Portfolio (Minimum requirements: 90 hours attendance in clinical prescribing practice for Independent and / or Supplementary Prescribing).